Heavy Metals in Chocolate: Navigating the Cocoa Crisis

 QIs organic chocolate safe?

-No. Organic certification regulates pesticides, not soil composition.
-Organic chocolate frequently tests identically to conventional chocolate for heavy metals.
+Organic chocolate is not safer when it comes to heavy metals.
+Organic certification regulates pesticides, not soil composition, so organic chocolate frequently tests identically to conventional chocolate for heavy metals.

 Related research